7 Mistakes Seniors Make When Planning Their Trips

 You think you’re all set for travel, arrive at the airport on time, and only to realize that you left your passport at home.
 Not a pleasant scenario.
 So be sure to have all these documents in check:

-To be sure, make at least two photocopy sets of these documents, with one set stored in your luggage and the other set placed in your hand-carry bag for quick access at any point you need to present any of these documents.
+To be sure, make at least two photocopy sets of these documents, with one set stored in your luggage and the other set placed in your hand-carry bag for quick access at any point.
+You will need the originals at the airport security.

 5. Pack smart.

 Additionally, there are certain rules for liquids and other items that are not allowed as carry-ons.
 Your prescription and over-the-counter medications can be placed in your carry-on bag.
-Put them altogether in a zip-lock back to keep everything organized.
+Put them all together in a zip-lock back to keep everything organized.

 6. Secure your money.

 If you are taking prescription medications, remember to pack enough for them to last the duration of your trip.
-Otherwise, ask your doctor for the generic equivalent name of your prescribed medication in case you run out of medication during your travel and you may need to purchase them overseas.
-Again, place your medications in your carry-on bag to keep them secured and accessible should there be instances of lost luggage or where flight has been delayed and you need to take your medications on time.
+Ask your doctor for the generic equivalent name of your prescribed medication.
+If you need to purchase them out of the United States it will help.

 Don’t find yourself starting an exciting trip that has been eagerly anticipated only to find yourself waylaid by lack of efficient planning.
-Lack of planning may turn an exciting trip into a disaster.
-Don’t let this happen to you!
+These best travel tips will help you to plan your exciting trip.
+Take extra precautions now to keep your exciting trip from turning into a disaster.
+Don’t let it happen to you!